 Kevin is a native to Los Angeles, growing up nearby in the San Gabriel Valley.
 He earned his BA in Political Science with Minors in Economics and Business at UC San Diego, and earned his M.Ed in Curriculum and instruction at UNLV.
 He began his career in education with Teach for America in the Las Vegas Valley, teaching upper elementary students at Lowman Elementary School.
 It was here that he developed a passion for the integration of technology in the classroom, and realized the potential to use technology to change the education landscape.
 In 2017, he was able to fulfill his dream of making an impact in his hometown to teach i-Lab (an extension class focused on technology, programming, and design thinking) to K-2 students at KIPP Ignite Academy, located in Watts.
 Kevin joined Ednovate because of his deep passion for education technology.
 He is a firm believer that technology plays a major role in the work of educational equity and closing the achievement gap.
 Outside of work he enjoys traveling, eating diverse and authentic food, going to music concerts and shows, and rooting for LA sports teams (except the Clippers).

-Manager of Data Integration & Analysis
+Director of Data Strategy & Analysis

 Nicole began her journey in the education space by running a STEM outreach program serving over 300 female students during her undergraduate studies at Duke University where she received a B.S. in Economics and a B.A. in Spanish.
 Her passion for education continued to grow as she began her career in management consulting with Deloitte Consulting’s Strategy and Operations group in New York.
 At Deloitte, she developed her analytical, strategic, and project management skillsets while deepening her experience in education through her work with Future Leaders Institute Charter School and Junior Achievement.
 From there, she decided to pursue her M.B.A. and returned to Duke with the goal of applying her love of data and strategy towards serving students, schools, and families – she is thrilled to have found the opportunity to do so with the Ednovate team.
 When she’s not getting overexcited about a new data trick that she’s learned, you will likely find Nicole with her nose in a book, running along the beach, or cheering on her beloved Blue Devils!